What Are A Landlord’s Obligations To Their Tenants If Rented Property Is Made Uninhabitable By Fire Or Flood?

 Does the landlord have to pay for alternative accommodation?

-Whether the landlord is obliged to pay for the costs of re-housing a tenant will depend on whether the landlord was breach of their repairing obligations or not and whether the fire or flood was their fault.
+Landlords generally do not have a legal obligation to provide alternative accommodation if the property becomes uninhabitable.
+However, if the landlord is at fault due to negligence or breach of repair obligations, they may be required to cover rehousing costs.
 E.g. if the fire was caused by faulty wiring caused by the landlord’s lack of maintenance or the tenant notified the landlord of a defect with the water pipes but the landlord didn’t deal with it and a pipe burst.

 In each case how badly the property has been damaged and whether alternative accommodation was reasonable and necessary must be decided on an individual basis, there is no set of rules to determine this.